Fithos/tgp/README.md

 The script creates a new trace, called *aggregated task trace* (named *aggregated-tasks.csv* by default) containing the task trace after the aggregation step.

-The directory *postprocessing/tests-aggregation/* contains several test traces for the aggregation tool: documentation on them can be found in *postprocessing/tests-aggregation/documentation.txt*.
+The directory *postprocessing/tests-aggregation/* contains several test traces for the aggregation tool.
 As an example, running the script with test *test_valid_chain.csv* as following:

 ```
 ./aggregation.py -t tests-aggregation/test_valid_chain.csv